MMC Benefits Handbook

 Yes.
 Please note that, for administrative reasons, if HSA assets are to be split per separation or divorce decree, the ex-spouse must first establish his or her own HSA with another trustee prior to requesting the transfer.

 In the event of my death, what will happen to my Health Savings Account?

 In the event of your death, your designated beneficiary will receive your account.
 The tax treatment depends on who you have designated as your beneficiary.
 For example, if you designate your spouse as your beneficiary, your spouse becomes the owner of the Health Savings Account and the transfer is not subject to taxation.
 If your designated beneficiary is anyone else, your account ceases to be a Health Savings Account and your beneficiary will receive the fair market value of the Health Savings Account assets as of the date of death as taxable income.
 Unless your beneficiary is your estate, the taxable amount is reduced by any payments from your Health Savings Account made for your qualified medical expenses, if made within one year after death.
 Please consult your personal tax advisor for specific advice regarding your personal circumstances before you designate a beneficiary.

 How do I designate a beneficiary for my Health Savings Account?

 You can designate a beneficiary for your Health Savings Account online by logging on to the Spending Account Service Center or by completing a Health Savings Account Beneficiary Form.
-You can obtain a Health Savings Account Beneficiary Form from the Spending Account Service Center or by contracting the Spending Account Service Center at +1 866 324 4087, any business day, from 8:30 am to 5:30 pm ET.
-Any prior beneficiary designation will not apply to your Trion Health Savings Account.
+You can obtain a Health Savings Account Beneficiary Form from the Spending Account Service Center or by contacting the Spending Account Service Center at +1 866 324 4087, any business day, from 8:30 am to 5:30 pm ET.
+Any prior beneficiary designation will not apply to your Spending Account Service Center Health Savings Account.